rpoleski/MulensModel/README.md

 ## Acknowledgements

 Are you using MulensModel for scientific research?
 Please give us credit by citing the [paper published in "Astronomy and Computing"](https://ui.adsabs.harvard.edu/abs/2019A%26C....26...35P/abstract) and [ASCL reference](http://ascl.net/1803.006).
 For arXiv version please see [link](https://arxiv.org/abs/1803.01003).
 You should also cite relevant papers for algorithms used.
-In a typical run that uses binary lenses these will be [Bozza (2010)](https://ui.adsabs.harvard.edu/abs/2010MNRAS.408.2188B/abstract) and [Skowron & Gould (2012)](https://ui.adsabs.harvard.edu/abs/2012arXiv1203.1034S/abstract).
+In a typical run that uses binary lenses these will be [Bozza (2010)](https://ui.adsabs.harvard.edu/abs/2010MNRAS.408.2188B/abstract) and [Skowron & Gould (2012)](https://ui.adsabs.harvard.edu/abs/2012arXiv1203.1034S/abstract) or [Wang et al. (2025)](https://doi.org/10.3847/1538-4365/ad9b8d).
 [HERE](documents/papers_to_cite.md) is a list of papers to cite for various algorithms used in MulensModel.
 We also thank other people who helped in MulensModel development - please see list in [AUTHORS.md file](AUTHORS.md).

 ## Examples and tutorials